-To apply for an approved association you must follow these steps:
+To apply for an approved association, follow these steps:

 Step 1.
 Fill in the approved association form.

 Step 3.
-Submit your application and documents to the Director-General of Licensing by post or in person to a Territory Business Centre.
+Submit your form and supporting documents to the Director-General of Licensing by mail or in person to a Territory Business Centre.

 Appoint an authorised person